 If you are interested in traditional Iranian dishes, please check our Persian food page.

 Taking Gifts to Newlyweds

 On Shab-e Chele, the newlyweds’ families prepare gifts for each other called “Shab Chelei.”
 This custom is different for each city and is performed in a particular way.
 The philosophy of this tradition was that, in the past, the bride and groom could meet only in special situations such as Yalda.
 As a result, the groom’s family asked the bride’s family to allow the bride to attend the Yalda night ceremony in their house.
 The Shab Chelei gift includes various sweets, fabrics, bags, shoes and winter clothes, gold, nuts, dried fruits, etc. This custom is still practiced in some cities in Iran.

 Participating in Yalda Night Event

 So, if you are planning a trip to Iran, you can set your travel date for late December and celebrate Yalda night with Iranians.
-Because, on the one hand, the Yalda night ritual is one of the beautiful celebrations in Iran; On the other hand, the Yalda night date (December 20 or 21) is very close to the Christmas holidays.
-Besides, if you travel to Iran in winter, Iran travel cost is cheaper than in high season.
+Because on the one hand, the Shab-e Cheleh ritual is one of the most beautiful celebrations in Iran; On the other hand, the Yalda night date (December 20 or 21) is very close to the Christmas holidays.
+Besides, if you travel to Iran in winter, the Iran travel cost is cheaper than in the high season.

 If you, as a tourist, are interested in participating in the Yalda night celebration in Iran, you have two options.
-First, you can go to the Iranians’ house with prior coordination and celebrate Yalda with them.
-The second option that is much easier is to join the locals who celebrate the Yalda night in restaurants and cafes all over the country.
+First, you can go to the Iranians’ house with prior coordination and celebrate Yalda.
+The second, much easier option is to join the locals who celebrate Yalda night in restaurants and cafes all over the country.

 Like this article?